jonaslindell-th/blog/_posts/2021-09-08-github-actions.markdown

     runs-on: ubuntu-latest
 ```

 Now I have to consider what steps I need in order to run the build and to run the unit tests.
 In my case in order to run a build I need access to the code, which can be done by using the - uses: actions/checkout@v2 statement, this step clones the code from the repository to the virtual environment.
-Since this application is running on the .NET framework I need to make sure the virtual environment has that installed aswell by using the - uses: actions/setup-dotnet@v1 statement and specifying a dotnet version to match this project.
+Since this application is running on the .NET framework I need to make sure the virtual environment has that installed aswell, by using the - uses: actions/setup-dotnet@v1 statement and specifying a dotnet version to match this projects dotnet version.

 My yaml file now looks like this: